eclab/grains/vs/README.md

 # VS

-VS is a MIDI-driven 1-voice paraphonic vector synthesizer.
+VS is a MIDI-driven 1-voice vector synthesizer.

 VS is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.
 VS only responds to MIDI, via the wonkystuff mb/1, IMDI MAIN module, or from DAVE.